 Extra Warm White (2200K-2700K): Intimate Elegance

-- Extra warm white bulbs emit a soft and intimate glow.
-Perfect for indoor settings, warm light bulbs add an elegant touch to living rooms, dining areas, or bedrooms, creating an homey atmosphere of warmth and sophistication.
+• Extra warm white bulbs emit a soft and intimate glow.
+Perfect for indoor settings, warm light bulbs add an elegant touch to living rooms, dining areas, or bedrooms, creating a homey atmosphere of warmth and sophistication.

 Warm White (2700K-3500K): Versatile Comfort

-- Warm lighting strikes a balance between the cozy level of warmth of traditional lighting and a slightly cooler color tone.
-These bulbs are suitable for indoor and outdoor settings, providing a classic and inviting glow.
+• Warm lighting strikes a balance between the cozy level of warmth of traditional lighting and a slightly cooler color tone.
+These soft white bulbs work well indoors or outside, giving off a traditional and calming light.

 White (4000K-4500K): Clean and Functional